-Managed Care Organizations
+Managed Care Organizations:

-OLTL has entered into agreements with fully capitated risk based managed care organizations to conduct operational, administrative, and case management functions within five regions of the commonwealth for the waiver.
-CHC-MCOs are also responsible for the following functions: referring individuals to the Independent Enrollment Broker for enrollment; certifying and training direct service providers participating in their provider networks, but for consumer directed services; collecting the documentation and information necessary for completing the annual level of care redetermination and forwarding this information to the independent assessment entity (see above); ensuring that assessments are completed within the required time frames as set forth in the agreement; ensuring each participant's Person-Centered Service Plan (PCSP) reflects waiver services in the amount, scope, and duration necessary to meet the participant's assessed needs; conducting prior authorization and utilization management of waiver services; and performing quality assurance and quality improvement activities.
+OLTL has entered into agreements with fully capitated risk based managed care organizations to conduct operational, administrative, case management and financial management services functions within five regions of the commonwealth for the waiver.
+CHC-MCOs are also responsible for the following functions: referring individuals to the Independent Enrollment Broker for enrollment; certifying and training direct service providers participating in their provider networks; collecting the documentation and information necessary for completing the annual level of care redetermination and forwarding this information to the independent assessment entity (see above); ensuring that assessments are completed within the required timeframes as set forth in the agreement; ensuring each participant's Person-Centered Service Plan (PCSP) reflects waiver services in the amount, scope, and duration necessary to meet the participant's assessed needs; conducting prior authorization and utilization management of waiver services; conducting ongoing monitoring of contracted providers; and performing quality assurance and quality improvement activities.
 OLTL allows the CHC-MCOs to use a broker for Home Adaptations, Pest Eradication and Non-Medical Transportation services.